Home » Repayment » Student Loan Deferments are a Recipe for Disaster

 Another way of viewing the danger of a deferment is to remember that most lenders prefer borrowers take deferments early in repayment.

-Nearly all student loans come with a six-month “grace period” after graduation.
+Most student loans include a six-month grace period post-graduation, during which no payments are required, but interest continues to accrue.
 During this time, the balance of the loan just grows.
 Deferments and forbearances increase lender profits.
 The only time a lender doesn’t want to do a deferment or a forbearance is if they fear that the borrower will never be able to pay back the debt.

 From a mental standpoint, getting a deferment or forbearance on your loan can create bad habits.